This is a list of all marketing courses. For more information, see Marketing.

 Strategies for building, leveraging, and defending brands; principles of consumer behavior, how they relate to building brand identity and equity; branding of consumer goods and services.
 Prerequisites: MBA:8110.

-Comprehensive look at how companies use digital marketing and analytics to create value for their customers; overview of current analytic tools and technologies used in digital marketing; introduction to JMP, state-of-the-art and visually stunning software; strategic applications of marketing analytics; applications using cases from B2C, B2B, and services marketing contexts.
+Comprehensive introduction to current analytic tools and technologies used in digital marketing; hands-on analyses with JMP, a state-of-the-art visually stunning data analysis software; strategic applications of marketing analytics to data from B2C and B2B cases.
 Prerequisites: MBA:8150 and MBA:8110.

 MKTG:9170 Business to Business Marketing3 s.h.